The Difference Between Collagen & Paleo Protein

 That’s why, like with my protein powder, I decided to source and formulate my own!

 The Myers Way® Collagen Protein comes from grass-fed cows that are never given hormones or GMO feed.
-It is pure Type I & III collagen.
+It is pure Type I and III collagen.
 These types of collagen are the most abundant in the body and provide all the great benefits to your gut health, intestinal barrier, skin, bones, hair, nails, and connective tissue.

 It is fantastic for those concerned with leaky gut because it’s full of amino acids and collagen peptides that help maintain and promote optimal gut lining health.
 The cells lining your intestinal tract absolutely love this collagen and use it to promote tissue repair and a healthy intestinal barrier.
 Supporting the gut lining is absolutely paramount for those concerned with autoimmunity, healthy thyroid function, and a balanced immune and inflammatory response.